-- Must be sixteen (16) years of age or older. - Completion of official digital or online application. - Completion of the Test of Adult Basic Education (TABE) assessment as a means for determining specific academic needs.
-Any student who scores at least a 9.0 on the TABE will be enrolled in AAAE.
-Students with scores below a 9.0 will be enrolled in Adult Basic Education (ABE) until a score of 9.0 or above is achieved. - Students in career and technical education (CTE) programs may work one hour or more daily in the AAAE lab if TABE scores do not meet state requirements.
+- Must be sixteen (16) years of age or older. - Completion of official digital or online application. - Completion of the basic skills assessment (BSA) as a means for assessing specific academic needs in language arts and math. - Any student who scores at least a 9.0 on the basic skills testing yet has not met the specific score requirement for his or her CTE program will be enrolled in AAAE.
+Students with scores below 9.0 will be enrolled in Adult Basic Education (ABE) until a score of 9.0 or above is achieved. - Students in career and technical education (CTE) programs may work one hour or more daily in the AAAE lab if TABE scores do not meet state requirements.

 Note: Enrollment in AAAE complies with school policy and state law.
-Students take the Test of Adult Basic Education prior to enrollment.
+Students take the BSA prior to enrollment.